CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 A basic requirement for clients to operate safely is an adequate level of planning in advance.

 The planning of the assignment can be carried out in several steps according to the principle of top-down design: Based on a rough concept for the overall system, concrete plans for sub-components are defined in specific sub-concepts.
-Planning does not only concern aspects that are classically associated with the term security, but also normal operational aspects that entail security requirements.
+Planning does not only concern aspects that are classically associated with the term security, but also normal operational aspects that result in security requirements.

 In the rough concept, for example, the following typical questions should be dealt with:

-* What tasks should the clients perform?
+* What tasks should the clients fulfill?
 Which services must be accessible by the clients?
 Are there any special requirements for the availability of the IT systems or the confidentiality or integrity of the stored or processed data?
 * Should specific hardware components be used in the IT systems?
 This can be important, for example, for the selection of the operating system.
 * Which hardware requirements (CPU, memory, hard disk capacity, network capacity, etc.) are based on the general requirements?
 * Is the network in which the clients are to be used a homogeneous or heterogeneous computer network?